How to Prepare for Active Shooter Situations

 In any given scenario, those choices may remain fluid.
 It’s three options rather than a set of steps to follow in the hot zone during an active-shooter situation.

-Training and running drills
+Training and Running Drills

 The best way to ensure that crisis plans are effective is to practice them.
 Plans should incorporate an up-to-date understanding of the lifecycle of an active-shooter incident and employees trained on the possible responses.
 Practice the various responses regularly to identify escape routes, potential hiding places, or objects that may help.
+We talk more about how to plan for an active shooter in our blog titled, Design and Execute a Successful Active Assailant Drill.

-Your organization must be ready to address any type of violent situation.
-That includes creating a plan and practicing it.
 It also includes identifying all the logistical issues that go along with an active-assailant event.
 Everbridge offers its Active Shooter Preparedness Report for free to help organizations better prepare themselves to address the realities of workplace violence.